-This talk will examine the series of overlapping conflicts that spread across and beyond the Russian Empire before during and after the revolutions of 1917.
-These civil wars involved political forces (Reds, Whites, Greens and anarchist Blacks), social movements (peasant wars and worker protests) and national and religious forces, as well as foreign intervention by both the Central Powers and the Allies.
-It will conclude with a discussion of the reverberations of these conflicts that can still be felt in the contemporary world.
+This talk will examine the series of overlapping conflicts that spread across and beyond the Russian Empire before during and after the revolutions of 1917, civil wars involving political forces, social movements, national and religious forces and foreign intervention.

 About Jonathan Smele

 Dr Jonathan Smele is Senior Lecturer in Modern European History at Queen Mary University of London and a specialist in the history of the Russian revolutions and civil wars.

 Was Stalin a Revolutionary?
 Christopher Read, University of Warwick